Justins10000x/Multi-Asset-Alpha-Signal-V1-/README.md

 For the SPY signal execution framework refer to spy_strategy.py

-V2 will be the first model where the non confidential section within the research report will be made available for reading in the README.md file.
+V2 will be the first model where the public reading section within the research report will be made available for reading in the README.md file.